riyajha981219/SamajhtaHaiBharat/README.md

 # SamajhtaHaiBharat
-Major Project (almost a reddit clone, but not entirely, definitely not in design)
+Major Project (almost a Weverse clone, but not entirely, definitely not in design)